skyplane-project/skyplane/docs/contributing.md

 $ sudo docker push $SKYPLANE_DOCKER_IMAGE
 ```

+### Building the Skyplane client
+We use [Poetry](https://python-poetry.org/) to manage package dependencies during development.
+For convenience, we provide a Poetry wrapper via `setup.py`.
 To build the client, install the Skyplane package in development mode.
 The package points to your current checked-out version of the code, and any edits to the Skyplane client will immediately apply to the `skyplane` CLI command.
 ```bash
 $ pip install -e .
 ```

+### Testing a transfer
 We can run the `skyplane` CLI to test a transfer.
 The CLI will read your `SKYPLANE_DOCKER_IMAGE` environment variable and use that Docker image when launching gateways.

 ```bash